- 1A round, deep dish or basin used for food or liquid: a mixing bowl a sugar bowlMore example sentences

 - Put the sugar into the bowl of the food mixer, separate the eggs and add the yolks to the sugar.

-- 1.1The contents of a bowl: they ate huge bowls of steaming spaghettiMore example sentences
+- 1.1The contents of a bowl: huge bowls of steaming spaghettiMore example sentences

 - However, until then you can content yourself with giant bowls of hot noodles.